An Extensive History of The Cannanes

 Particles", and later that year "The

-Is from Leeds UK, back in the 90's Boyracer took the world by storm - these days Stew runs the 555 record label has expanded his workload to play in bands far too numerous to mention here check out his website (see links page)
+Is from Leeds UK, back in the 90's Boyracer took the world by storm - these days Stew runs the 555 & Emotional Response record labels and has expanded his workload to play in bands far too numerous to mention here check out his website (see links page)

 1984 Sydney, a beautiful harbour city on the east coast of Australia.